 There's plenty of customisation to the Android UI, some of which is really useful, presenting plenty of options, even if some of the design choices might not be to everyone's tastes.
 The long battery life, however, will be.
 The sub-£400 asking price is also appealing - if, that is, you can get hold of it in the UK.

 Buy the Huawei Ascend Mate 7 to get a great phablet experience without the cost.

 The Lumia 930 offers the new pinnacle of the Windows Phone experience.
-There's a great 5-inch full HD display, a wonderful camera on the back and some of the latest software from Microsoft, dabbed with Lumia additions.
-With the Denim upgrade, it makes Windows Phone more compelling than ever before.
+There's a great 5-inch Full HD display, a wonderful camera on the back and some of the latest software from Microsoft, dabbed with Lumia additions.
+With the Lumia Denim upgrade, it makes Windows Phone more compelling than ever before.